Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h2 id="backend-server">Backend server</h2>

-The original stateless [backend server](#https://github.com/martinnec/knowledge-graph-browser) is extended to include a new request handler called `layout-constraints`.
+The original stateless [backend server](#https://github.com/martinnec/knowledge-graph-browser) is extended to include a new request handler for layout constraints.
 This handler reads a specific set of layout constraints from the triple store that is defined by `constraintSetIRI` parameter taken as argument from the frontend.

 The output of the request handler is a JSON object containing all the constraints.